 My curiosity about the Brazilian dish led me to the predictable question: Do you prepare caipirinha?
 It`s not on the menu but the people at this pub are so friendly that some Caipirinhas were prepared for us.
 Gorgeous ones!

 Another Brazilian drink from heaven Batida de Manga (Mango Batida) was also another find there!
-It’s a perfect mixing of cachaça (Brazilian Rum), condensed milk and a bit of ice.
+It’s a perfect mix of cachaça (Brazilian Rum), condensed milk and a bit of ice.

 My friends decided to go a little bit further and some New Orleans classics such as Hurricane and Sazerac – were really nice choices.